 GBAR

-The GBAR Collaboration gathers 50 members from 15 Institutes, with the goal of measuring the acceleration of hydrogen antiatoms in the Earth gravitational field.
-The experiment is being installed at CERN at the AD and will take data with protons then antiprotons from the new ELENA descelerator in 2017.
+The GBAR Collaboration gathers around 50 members from 17 Institutes, with the goal of measuring the acceleration of hydrogen antiatoms in the Earth gravitational field.
+The experiment has been installed at CERN at the AD-ELENA ring.
+It produced its first antihydrogen beam in 2022: P. Adrich et al., Eur.
+Phys.
+J. C 83, 1004 (2023).
 SPP physicists are at the origin of the GBAR project.

 Antimatter and gravitation